AaronCQL/katex-github-chrome-extension/README.md

 ### Newlines using double backslashes `\\` may not render correctly

+> **FIXED**: custom macros are provided to the `katex` options such that every single backslash is macroed to a double backslash.

 GitHub's markdown automatically escapes the double backslash, resulting in only a single backslash in the output HTML.

 ```latex